The Only Ones: History

 The Only Ones were originally formed in August 1976 in South London by Peter Perrett.
-Perrett had been recording demos since 1972, and in late 1975 he was looking for a bass player.
+Perrett had been recording demos since 1972, and in late 1975 he was looking for a bassist.
 He was introduced to John Perry as a possible candidate, but Perry wanted to concentrate on playing guitar instead.
-By August 1976, Perry and Perrett had found drummer Mike Kellie (ex-Spooky Tooth) and bass guitarist Alan Mair, who previously had huge success with the Scottish band The Beatstalkers.
+By August 1976, Perry and Perrett had found drummer Mike Kellie, formerly of Spooky Tooth, and bassist Alan Mair, who previously had huge success with the Scottish beat band the Beatstalkers.
 Their first single, "Lovers of Today", self-released on the Vengeance record label, was immediately made "record of the week" by three of the four main music papers.
-A year later they signed to CBS.
+A year later they signed a recording contract with CBS.
 Their next single "Another Girl, Another Planet" became a popular and influential song, and remains the band's best-known song.
 It is often featured on various musical box-sets featuring a punk rock or new wave theme.
-After its inclusion on the 1991 compilation album The Sound of the Suburbs, it was re-released as a single and reached no. 57 in the UK singles chart.
+After its inclusion on the compilation album The Sound of the Suburbs (1991), it was re-released as a single and reached no. 57 in the UK Singles Chart.

+The Only Ones released their eponymous debut studio album The Only Ones in April 1978, produced by the band themselves, with the assistance of Robert Ash.
+It was well received by both reviewers and fans, albeit it is their lowest charting album, peaking at No. 56 on the UK Albums Chart.
+Steve Lillywhite who had started his career the year before the album was released, was credited for various engineering on the album.
+Lillywhite would later go on to become a Grammy Award-winning record producer.
+Mick Gallagher, known for his work with Ian Dury and the Blockheads, provided keyboards on the album.

+The band's follow-up studio album, Even Serpents Shine, was released the following year in March 1979, and was produced by Perrett and Mair.
+It features John "Rabbit" Bundrick on keyboards, who is best known for his work with the Who.
+The album charted higher than their debut but was still not a Top 40 hit however, peaking just outside at No. 42 in the UK.

+In 1980, they released their third and final studio album, Baby's Got a Gun, which was produced by Colin Thurston, best known for his work with Duran Duran, Talk Talk, the Human League, Kajagoogoo, and Bow Wow Wow.